Head-On Car Accident Lawyers In Chicago, IL

 - Reckless driving.
 Drivers who try to pass vehicles by swerving over into oncoming traffic or are speeding and loose control of their vehicle can cause head-on collisions.
 (For information on Reckless Driving look here.)

 - Road conditions.
-Weather, objects in the roadway and poor road maintenance can all cause drivers to leave their lane of travel.
+Inclement weather, objects in the roadway and poor road maintenance can cause drivers to leave their lane of travel.

 Determining Fault in Illinois Lane-Crossover Car Accidents

-In almost all cases, the driver who leaves their lane and hits another vehicle head-on will be liable or at fault.
+In almost all cases, the driver who leaves their lane and hits another vehicle head-on will be liable or at fault for the accident.
 According to Illinois state law, no driver should change lanes without first making sure it is safe to do so.

 (625 ILCS 5/11-709)